 Krannert students may apply for Krannert specific scholarships in addition to the $1000 Purdue Moves Scholarship.
 For more information click here!

-Students will stay in shared student apartments in Florence.
+Students will stay in shared student apartments in the Madrid city center.

 March 3, 2017.
 Click here to apply!

 February 1, 2017.
 Krannert Scholarship deadline (students will be notified by mid-February of Scholarship standing)

 |Deposit Deadline:||March 3, 2017. $500 non-refundable deposit|

 This case-oriented course is designed to familiarize students with existing and emerging technologies and their business applications.
 It also covers issues, problems, and opportunities that information systems (IS) executives and general managers face when managing IS resources in their organizations.
 Includes lectures, case analyses, discussions and possible presentations.
 Case discussions cover real situations and deal with the operational and strategic decisions that every IS manager has to make in managing and exploiting the available information technology.

 International Management; the Case of Spain - MGMT 39000 (International Elective)